RandomFractals/CyberDash/README.md

 Note: every . in that trace denotes a matching tweet analyzed and skipped according to the bot config rules.
 See 'Dasher's' :) timeline for actual RT's: https://twitter.com/CyberDash

-Also, new followers get a greeting DM, and 'blacklist' is updated every 15 minutes to currate that channel.
+Also, new followers get a greeting DM, and 'blacklist' is updated every 15 minutes to curate that channel.

 # 2. OR Run search.js for periodic RT's